 Picture it.
-I’m in high school, late for the morning bus, desperate for something to read during my lengthy commute.
+It’s the mid 1990s, I’m in high school, late for the morning bus, desperate for something to read during my lengthy commute.
 On my Grandmother’s disheveled porch, I find a slightly sunfaded paperback.
-The book is Sweet Flypaper of Life, with text by Langston Hughes and photography by Roy DeCarava (1955).
+The book is Sweet Flypaper of Life, with text by Langston Hughes and photography by Roy DeCarava (originally published in 1955).
 I toss it in my backpack, completely unaware that:

 1. My life would never be the same… I would see the world differently from that day on.

 2. That paperback was (at the time) thirty years old and worth nearly 100 bucks.
 I would only discover its value when I attempted in college to upgrade for a hardcover.
 Apparently, it’s an exceptionally rare book.
 And I threw it in my backpack.
 Did I mention it rained that day?

 Essentially, the Sweet Flypaper is written from the vantage point of an older woman named Sister Mary Bradley, who’s a fixture in her Harlem community.
 The Langston Hughes’ text is accompanied by photos by Roy DeCarava.
 In the text, the woman introduces us to each person in her world, as conceived by Hughes as a means to tie together a series of DeCarava’s intimate, moody photographs.
 We’re let in on the subjects’ struggles as well as the hard-fought victories in their lives.